CIS580/asteroids-wildee14/README.md

 The bundle will automatically be re-created every time you change a source file.
 However, you still need to refresh your browser for the changed bundle to take effect.

 ## Credits
-The frog art was provided by [tgfcoder](http://opengameart.org/users/tgfcoder) of [Open Game Art](http://opengameart.org) as a public domain work.

-Mini and Sports Car art was provided by  [bahi](http://opengameart.org/users/bahi) of [Open Game Art](http://opengameart.org) under a CC-BY license.
+Rock art was provided by  [antumdeluge](http://opengameart.org/users/antumdeluge) of [Open Game Art](http://opengameart.org) under a CC-BY license.

-Sedan and Pickup art was provided by  [bahi](http://opengameart.org/users/bahi) of [Open Game Art](http://opengameart.org) under a CC-BY license.
+Laser art was provided by  [rawdanitsu]http://opengameart.org/users/rawdanitsu) of [Open Game Art](http://opengameart.org) under a CC-BY license.

 Game framework HTML5/CSS3/Javascript code was written by course instructor Nathan Bean, and released under a CC-BY license.